 - The type of guitar you play e.g. standard acoustic, flamenco or classical

-- If you play with coated strings (e.g. Elixir) or standard strings
+- If you play with coated or standard strings

 - Your attack on the strings and if you play with your fingers or a pick

-- The gauge of string you play e.g. lighter gauge strings will break more often
+- String gauge e.g. do you use a heavier gauge string? lighter gauge strings will break more often

-- Your preference with regard to tone and the style of music you play e.g. new strings generally sound brighter, whereas Jazz musicians prefer a warmer tone
+- Your preference with regard to tone and the style of music you play e.g. new strings generally sound brighter

-All things being equal, however, the main reason guitar strings age is due to the number of hours the guitar is played and how well you look after them.
+All things being equal, however, the main reason guitar strings age is due to the number of hours the guitar is played and how well they are maintained.

-Oils in the skin that come into contact with the strings, combined with wear and tear from being played regularly cause the strings to lose their pop and become less responsive and dull.
-Not to mention in many cases being more difficult to keep in tune.
+Oils in the skin that come into contact with the strings, combined with wear and tear from being played regularly cause guitar strings to become less responsive and dull.
+Not to mention in many cases becomming more difficult to keep in tune.